TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.0.4 =
+* Made code change to always load jQuery as soon as Link Library is rendered on a site to enable link click tracking

 = 5.0.3 =
 * Changed link id field to contain text before their numeric ID to be xhtml compliant
 * Added code to strip slashes on custom fields in link editor